Does this test have other names?

-Your doctor may also order a test for total cholesterol called a lipid profile.
+Your healthcare provider may also order a test for total cholesterol called a lipid profile.
 This test measures your blood levels of LDL cholesterol, HDL ("good") cholesterol, and triglycerides.
-Comparing the percentages gives your doctor a better idea of your heart health.
+Comparing the percentages gives your provider a better idea of your heart health.

-Your doctor may also order blood tests for other markers that help see if you are at risk for heart disease.
+Your healthcare provider may also order blood tests for other markers that help see if you are at risk for heart disease.

 What do my test results mean?

 Results are given in milligrams per deciliter (mg/dL).
 Normal levels of Apo B-100 in adults are less than 100 mg/dL.
 Your risk is high if you have a result greater than 120 mg/dL.

-High levels of Apo B may mean that you have a higher than normal risk for developing cardiovascular disease.
+High levels of Apo B may mean that you have a higher than normal risk of developing cardiovascular disease.